Helnfra/Empovation_SQL_Challenge/README.md

 ## Project overview
-This project aims to determine and enhance the sales performance of a business, by providing insight, analyzing various aspects of sales data.
+This project aims to determine and enhance the sales performance of a business and by providing insight, analyzing various aspects of sales data.
 By these analyses we seek to identify trends, make data driven recommendation and gain better understanding of company’s performance using some indicators.

 ---

 ### Project Objectives
-- Increase Revenue: Implement strategies to boost overall sales revenue.
+- Implement strategies to boost overall sales revenue.
-- Optimize Product Mix: Analyze sales data to identify top-performing products and adjust inventory and promotions accordingly to maximize profitability.
+- Analyze sales data to identify top-performing stores, sales medium and products.
+- To adjust inventory and promotions accordingly to maximize profitability.
-- Expand Market Reach: Develop and execute marketing initiatives to attract new customers and retain existing ones, leveraging digital channels effectively.
+- Develop and execute marketing initiatives to attract new customers and retain existing ones, leveraging digital channels effectively.
-- Utilize Analytics for Decision Making: Utilize data analytics tools to track key performance indicators (KPIs), analyze trends, and make informed decisions for continuous improvement.
+- Utilize data analytics tools to track key performance indicators (KPIs), analyze trends, and make informed decisions for continuous improvement.
 ---

 ### Data Sources